ddur/Warp-iMagick/README.md

 * Plugin will have some additional functionalities, in order to make it comfortable to use (& update) even after moving.

-* Please star & watch this repository.
+* Please watch changes & star this repository (see the buttons at the top of this page).